-No matter where I am presenting my college funding workshop, there is always one common denominator: When I start discussing the FAFSA and CSS Profile I am met with a multitude of very audible sighs.
+Back when I presented our college funding workshop in person, I could always count on one audience reaction: a multitude of very audible sighs once we started going through the FAFSA and CSS Profile.
 During one workshop in South Carolina, in a church no less, an indignant mother had enough and yelled, “Are you kidding me???”

-You may find it tedious and tiresome to learn about and complete these need-based aid applications but knowing the difference between the two could save you a serious amount of money.
-This is especially true if you are a divorcee, separated spouse, or in a household situation where you do not live with the other parent of your biological child.
+You may find it tedious to learn about and complete these need-based aid applications but knowing the difference between the two could save you a serious amount of money. especially if you are divorced, a separated spouse, or in a household situation where you do not live with the other parent of your biological child.

 Your EFC, in simplest terms, is an estimate of what the schools expect you to pay.
 It can drastically vary between the FAFSA and CSS Profile because the FAFSA looks mostly at income, while the CSS goes a little more in-depth into your financial background.